apcountryman/picolibrary-microchip-megaavr0/docs/register.md

 ## Reserved Register
 The `::picolibrary::Microchip::megaAVR0::Reserved_Register` class is used to declare a Microchip megaAVR 0-series reserved register.
-A reserved register cannot be accessed.
+Reserved registers cannot be accessed.

 ## Protected Register
-The `::picolibrary::Microchip::megaAVR0::Protected_Register` class is used to declare a Microchip megaAVR 0-series protected register.
+The `::picolibrary::Microchip::megaAVR0::Protected_Register` class is used to declare a Microchip megaAVR 0-series register that is under configuration change protection.
 Register access is restricted to the following operations:
 - Conversion to the underlying register type (reading the register)
 - Assignment